OnlineQuizPlatformSVFC/OnlineQuizPlatform_Documentation/OnlineQuizPlatform_Docu.md

       The platform will also be made to be universally accessible, adaptable, and responsive to mobile devices.
 A working web application, thorough documentation, extensive testing, and training materials to guarantee successful implementation and usage are all part of the project deliverables.

-    •The online quiz platform may face limitations in customization for complex quiz formats and handling large user loads, which could impact performance.
+    • The online quiz platform may face limitations in customization for complex quiz formats and handling large user loads, which could impact performance.
 Security challenges such as preventing cheating and data breaches could affect reliability.
 Limited offline functionality means users need a stable internet connection, restricting access in areas with poor connectivity.

 ## D. Work breakdown Structure